 Tosha Anderson: (14:59)

-[inaudible] yeah, that’s absolutely right.
+Yeah, that’s absolutely right.
 I often joke that we’re not an accounting firm or an it firm that does accounting because we use so much technology and in an a lot of, I have people on our team that their job is to constantly scour what is new and relevant and updated with respect to technology.
 And I think it’s a huge disservice to any company, especially nonprofits, to not have someone even at an intern level, quite frankly, to be assessing and evaluating how can we do things a little bit differently.
-In fact, a lot of the, the tips of technology that I used, I hired a gentleman out of college who was still in college at the time and he had a really strong interest in technology, but he also understood accounting cause he was an accounting student.
-So I hired him with, with the sole function of hen constantly evaluating what is the best platform specific to this industry, um, that could accommodate things like restricted fun tracking, department tracking, budget tracking, those sorts of things.
-Um,
+In fact, a lot of the tips of technology that I used, I hired a gentleman out of college who was still in college at the time and he had a really strong interest in technology, but he also understood accounting cause he was an accounting student.
+So I hired him with, with the sole function of him constantly evaluating what is the best platform specific to this industry that could accommodate things like restricted fun tracking, department tracking, budget tracking, those sorts of things.

 Dolph Goldenburg: (16:04)

-so, okay, so really I got to stop you there.
+So, okay, so really I got to stop you there.
 Cause you cannot, you cannot throw out that bait saying that you hired someone to determine what the best platform is and not tell us what it is.
-So what is the best platform for that million dollar organization that needs to be tracked in restricted funds?
+So what is the best platform for that million-dollar organization that needs to be tracked in restricted funds?

 Tosha Anderson: (16:19)

 No, that’s great.
 Yeah.
 So my favorite technology deck, and I have to say in full disclaimer, I have zero financial partnership or I don’t even know if they know I exist with the software companies, but we’ve spent a lot of time research Jeanet.
 So my favorite technology deck right now, um, is I use QuickBooks online primarily.
 Almost all of our clients actually come to us with that.
 We didn’t necessarily recommend it or require it.
 It’s just affordable and it’s easy to use.
-I’d like that deck, uh, that particular software because oftentimes if you’re going to be looking for a bookkeeper, they’re going to have some sort of experience in that software platform.
+I’d like that deck that particular software because oftentimes if you’re going to be looking for a bookkeeper, they’re going to have some sort of experience in that software platform.
 It makes for an easy transition.
-Um, I also like for paying bills, uh, nonprofits generally have to have approvals documented on those bills.
+I also like it for paying bills, nonprofits generally have to have approvals documented on those bills.
 Oftentimes they have to have multiple people approved and they need to save the image or the documentation for it, right?
-So digitizing the actual invoice, bill.com is a software platform that you can simply upload the invoice, your bookkeeper or someone on your team can code, uh, the account, the department, the grant tagged, the appropriate people for approval, including your board members that might be out of town, traveling and no bills get paid until everybody’s approval is.
+So digitizing the actual invoice, bill.com is a software platform that you can simply upload the invoice, your bookkeeper or someone on your team can code, the account, the department, the grant tagged, the appropriate people for approval, including your board members that might be out of town, traveling and no bills get paid until everybody’s approval is.